redrathnure/armbian-mkspi/README.md

 1. Only Ubuntu builds are actively tested (use Debian ones for your own risk)
 2. Some bugs may appear from time to time.
 Especially it related to edge builds (based on edge 6.x kernel).
 Please check [release page](https://github.com/redrathnure/armbian-mkspi/releases) for more details.
+3. Please double check a [How to Configure CAN Bus](#how-to-configure-can-bus) section if you use [BTT EBB36](https://github.com/bigtreetech/EBB) or similar CAN toolhead

 ### ADXL345/SPI Usage